 The Warwick Valley Central School District may be forced to close or dismiss its students early when inclement weather occurs.

-Closings, delays, and early dismissal information is communicated in many ways, including:
+Closings, delays, and early dismissal information

 - Posted on the homepage of this website, and on the district’s Facebook and Twitter pages